MicrosoftDocs/security/security-docs/operations/siem-xdr-overview.md

 Microsoft Sentinel customers can use one of the following methods to integrate Microsoft Sentinel with Microsoft Defender XDR services:

-- Use Microsoft Sentinel data connectors to injest Microsoft Defender XDR service data into Microsoft Sentinel.
+- Use Microsoft Sentinel data connectors to ingest Microsoft Defender XDR service data into Microsoft Sentinel.
 In this case, view Microsoft Sentinel data in the Azure portal.

 - Integrate Microsoft Sentinel and Microsoft Defender XDR into a single, unified security operations platform in the Microsoft Defender portal.
 In this case, view Microsoft Sentinel data directly in the Microsoft Defender portal with the rest of your Defender incidents, alerts, vulnerabilities, and other security data.